JustInTimez/Podcast-Planet-Capstone/README.md

 ## OG Meta Tags
-![Podcast Planet OG Meta Image](./public/images/og/podcast-planet-og-image.jpg) My OG meta tags used in this project were tested using Meta Tags.IO.
+![Podcast Planet OG Meta Image](./public/images/og/podcast-planet-og-image.jpg) My OG meta tags used in this project were tested using [https://metatags.io/](https://metatags.io/).
 A useful tool for generating and previewing Open Graph (OG) meta tags that improve how your website appears when shared on social media platforms.

 ## Setup & How to use